-We now investigate the influence of the computational domain height, H, on the propagation velocity of the current.
-Experiments show that light fluid back flow may significantly reduce the velocity of currents spreading in shallow surroundings (Huppert & Simpson 1980).
-Figure 7a shows the progression of the nose of density currents $(U_s = 0)$, defined as the furthest point in the x_1 -direction where $\dot{C} > 0.5$, traveling over a flat surface for different values of H. After a brief acceleration period, the velocity of the current's front remains nearly constant over the first 20 non-dimensional time units.
+[31] We now investigate the influence of the computational domain height, H, on the propagation velocity of the current.
+Experiments show that light fluid back flow may significantly reduce the velocity of currents spreading in shallow surroundings [Huppert and Simpson, 1980].
+Figure 7a shows the progression of the nose of density currents ( $U_s = 0$ ), defined as the furthest point in the $x_1$ direction where C>0.5, traveling over a flat surface for different values of H. After a brief acceleration period, the velocity of the current's front remains nearly constant over the first 20 nondimensional time units.
 At longer times, the current decelerates slowly as the height of its head decreases.
 Currents traveling in deep ambient fluid are not readily affected by the fluid back flow and thus travel faster downstream.
 Such currents also shed significantly fewer vortices, and therefore dissipate much less energy through viscous effects.
-It may be seen from figure 7a that computations performed with H > 4 are not significantly influenced by the precise value of H and thus may be used to simulate gravity currents in very deep surroundings.
+It may be seen from Figure 7a that computations performed with $H \geq 4$ are not significantly influ-